 Cultural things to do in Rotorua

 Rotorua is deeply rooted in Māori history, culture, and legend.
-From angry gods boiling the earth to love stories, the area is vital to New Zealand history.
-Much of the sacred lands in the region is shared with visitors by the Ngāti Pikiao, Tūhourangi, and Ngāti Whakaue iwi (tribes).
+From angry gods boiling the earth to love stories, the area is vital to New Zealand’s history.
+Much of the sacred lands in the region are shared with visitors by the Ngāti Pikiao, Tūhourangi, and Ngāti Whakaue iwi (tribes).

+This was our choice on our last visit.
 Our evening at Mitai Maori Village began with the unearthing of our traditional hangi dinner.
 Cooked in the earth, the kumara (Māori sweet potato), potatoes, chicken, and lamb were impressively tender and flavorful.
+We also walked through the village, learned about the sacred spring, watched traditionally dressed warriors paddle a waka (war canoe) downstream, and saw eels, trout, and glow worms.
+However, the evening’s highlight is an exceptionally well-done cultural performance.
+Reserve your evening cultural experience at the Mitai Maori Village here - Tamaki Maori Village Experience

-Principal structures include a church, carvings, outdoor bathing-shed, steam vents used for cooking, and a Marae (meeting house) with an exterior of incredibly intricate and beautiful carvings (not open to the public), and St Faith’s Church with a Tudor-style exterior and a Māori influenced interior.
+Principal structures include a church, carvings, an outdoor bathing shed, steam vents used for cooking, a Marae (meeting house) with an exterior of incredibly intricate and beautiful carvings (not open to the public), and St Faith’s Church with a Tudor-style exterior and a Māori influenced interior.

 Agriculture is New Zealand’s number one industry, and sheep outnumber people by 7 to 1.
-Learning about NZ’s farm industry is a Rotorua must-do for visitors who want to understand the country better.
 Agrodome gives visitors a chance to experience a real working farm with its famous farm show and farm tours.
 We did both.
-While aimed at tourists, it’s informative and entertaining.
+While aimed at tourists, it’s on of the more informative and entertaining things to do in Rotorua.
+Reserve your farm tour and show here.

-The Agrodome Farm Show introduced us to 19 breeds of sheep, working dogs, and a cow.
-We learned which sheep are predominantly used for wool (Merino), for carpet (Drysdale), for meat (Romney), and more.
-Headphones at each seat translate the speaker into one of 8 languages.
+As we were introduced to 19 breeds of sheep, working dogs, and a cow, we learned which sheep are predominantly used for wool (Merino), carpet (Drysdale), meat (Romney), and more.

-Audience involvement is encouraged and volunteers are invited up on the stage to bottle feed baby lambs (children) or to milk a cow (adults).
-After the show, anyone can go on stage for a closer look at the sheep.
-For an overdose of adorable, be sure to see the baby animals in the nursery.
+Audience involvement is encouraged.
+(Tip: sit near the front if you want to volunteer.)
+Volunteers are invited up on the stage to bottle-feed baby lambs (children) or milk a cow (adults).
+For an overdose of adorable, be sure to see the baby animals in the nursery. - Agrodome farm tour

 We toured a portion of the 350-acre farm in an open carriage tram with stops to feed sheep and alpaca or to sample honey and kiwifruit juice.
 Then we passed through olive, kiwifruit and feijoa orchards as well as seeing emu, ostrich, miniature ponies, donkeys, llamas, and the Clydesdale horses used in The Lord of the Rings movies.